Chinese New Year Bangkok 2020

 The street food market was great with a massive choice of dishes from all over Thailand.
 Most of the Yaowarat regular street-side eateries were open expanding out on to the street.
 There were also special Chinese new year treats and cooking exhibitions.

-If you missed Chinese New Year 2019 you still have a chance to catch the colorful Lantern Festival in Yaowarat on February 19th.
+If you missed Chinese New Year 2019, the 2020 New Year is on January 25th.
+The colorful Lantern Festival in Yaowarat will be on February 9th.

 You can see more videos about Chinese New Year in Bangkok 2019 on our youtube channel https://www.youtube.com/channel/UCfu_2uVryGQODSjlLxErw1g?view_as=public

 Subscribe to see regular updates.